onejs/one/docs/get-started.md

 ## Install

-For now vxrn only works programatically as it must set up not only Vite but also Fastify, mostly because it re-uses great work by [Repack](https://www.callstack.com/open-source/re-pack) in order to provide the websocket for communicating with React Native.
+For now vxrn only works programmatically as it must set up not only Vite but also Fastify, mostly because it re-uses great work by [Repack](https://www.callstack.com/open-source/re-pack) in order to provide the websocket for communicating with React Native.

 Install: